xenocide21/alpha-map/readme.md

 ### `npm init -y`

-initialize NPM
+initialize NPM.

 ### `npm i --save-dev Electron`

-installs Electron as a dev dependency
+installs Electron as a dev dependency.

 ### `npm i --save-dev @electron-forge/cli`

-installs Electron-Forge
+installs Electron-Forge.

+### `npm i --save source-map-support`

+installs source-map-support library (required for electron-forge).

 ### `npx electron-forge import`

-imports electron application into electron forge workflow
+imports electron application into electron forge workflow.

 After you install NPM you should be able to run npm start to begin the platform through your ide.
-To build the application, run `npx electron-forge import` then `npm run make`
+To build the application, run `npx electron-forge import` then `npm run make`.

 ## Run commands

 ### `npm start`

-starts the application in development mode
+starts the application in development mode.

 ### `npm run make`

-builds the application into a binary .exe file
+builds the application into a binary .exe file.